stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 .. note::

-    If you are using the short syntax for the ORM configuration, the `mappings` key is directly under `orm:`
+    If you are using the short syntax for the ORM configuration, the `filters` key is directly under `orm:`

 .. note::

-    If you are using several entity managers, take care to register the entities for the right ones.
+    If you are using several entity managers, take care to register the filter for the right ones.

 To disable the behaviour, e.g. for admin users who may see deleted items,